facebook/create-react-app/packages/react-scripts/template/README.md

 }
 ```

-Now, when you make a commit, Prettier will format the code automatically.
+Now, whenever you make a commit, Prettier will format the changed files automatically.
+You can also run `./node_modules/.bin/prettier --single-quote --write "src/**/*.{js,jsx}"` to format your entire project for the first time.

 Next you might want to integrate Prettier in your favorite editor.
 Read the section on [Editor Integration](https://github.com/prettier/prettier#editor-integration) on the Prettier GitHub page.